oz-qualys-web/QualysCloudAgents-Mac/README.md

 # QualysCloudAgents-Mac
-Binaries for Qualys Cloud Agents for Mac
+Binary for Qualys Cloud Agents for Mac: Current version 6.3

 **The current binary is only for Macs running on Apple Silicon processors.** Installation attempts on Intel-based processors _will fail_ using this binary.